jammygrams/share-sql/README.md

     * save button. (done)
 * Change save to debounce on typing (done)
 * how to test?
-* Come up with design v2 - tough, ask kaiden
+* Come up with design v2
     * just have preview of sql viewable in each box at start? all slightly open?
 * teams / multiplayer